A history of Yiays.com

 Portfolio websites are a stomping ground for web developers around the world, we compete to build the most impressive, responsive, futuristic, and unique websites we can.
 Innevitably, this also means that we have to redesign our websites a lot.
 I now have 7 redesigns of my portfolio website under my belt and it's getting hard to keep track of them all, so I've documented screenshots and my thought process at the time for each of them.

 My first website was based on a Bootstrap 3 template, unfortunately this website has been completely lost to time and no archive of it exists, so all I can show is the template I used.

 This website was entirely static and, as far as I'm aware, only ever had one page.
-However I unfortunately can't remember much about it...
+Unfortunately, I can't remember much about it...

 The first rewrite was a tremendous one, lasting me several years as I kept on improving upon the same site for years, adding countless features, like my first blog engine written from scratch, email subscriptions, a portfolio showcase and even an AJAX-based page loading system to massively reduce load times.
 The implementation was similar to modern YouTube's SPF page loader.

-My third revision of my website was in a bold new direction.
-I decided to fully commit to a deeply integrated AJAX-based page loading system to make the website incredibly snappy - at this stage, I was hosting the website from home with a 2mbit connection, so this method massively reduced bandwidth.
+The third revision of my website was an early attempt of mine at writing a minimalist website from scratch.
+I decided to fully commit to a deeply integrated AJAX-based page loading system to make the website incredibly snappy - at this stage, I was hosting the website from home with a slow internet connection, so this method massively reduced bandwidth usage and wait times for any users.
 I decided to stick with a minimalist design for the website as well.